Do you know the tool https://nip.io/, or the defunct xip.io

 Those tools allow you to use a wildcard domain for any IP, notably local and private ones.
-They work by including the wanted IP destination in the domain, like a.subdomain.192.168.1.2.nip.io, which points to 192.168.1.2 !
+They work by including the wanted IP destination in the domain, like a.subdomain.192.168.1.2.nip.io

 This can come in handy when you want to use a reverse proxy on your local machine.